FZZT branes and non-singlets of Matrix Quantum Mechanics: Connections with Liouville theory

-We can now take again the double scaling limit that picks the first winding modes (assuming $m_\a = m,\, \forall \a$), \be N_f \rightarrow \infty, \quad m \rightarrow \infty, \quad \text{with} \quad N_f e^{- \beta m} = {\tilde{t}}, \quad \text{finite}\, . \ee We thus see that the only winding modes surviving in this case, i.e. $\exp \left( {\tilde{t}} \tr U + {\tilde{t}} \tr U^\dagger \right)$, are identical to those studied in the matrix model of~\cite{Kazakov:2000pm}, conjectured to describe the physics of the $SL(2,R)/U(1)$ black hole coset via the black hole - sine Liouville correspondence of~\cite {Fateev}.
-This limit can also be extended to a triple scaling limit of the Veneziano type by sending both $N, N_f \rightarrow \infty$ as in the previous section.
+We can now take again a double scaling limit that picks the first winding modes (assuming $m_\a = m,\, \forall \a$), \be N_f \rightarrow \infty, \quad m \rightarrow \infty, \quad \text{with} \quad N_f e^{- \beta m} = {\tilde{t}}, \quad \text{finite}\, . \ee We thus see that the only winding modes surviving in this case, i.e. $\exp \left( {\tilde{t}} \tr U + {\tilde{t}} \tr U^\dagger \right)$, are identical to those studied in the matrix model of~\cite{Kazakov:2000pm}, conjectured to describe the physics of the $SL(2,R)/U(1)$ black hole coset via the black hole - sine Liouville correspondence of~\cite {Fateev}.
 We note that in this limit bosons and fermions behave in the same way, so it is universal for both realizations of open-closed string theory.
-In section~\ref{longliouville}, we discussed a very similar limit in the Liouville theory side that again decouples higher windings.
-The Liouville and MQM limits turn out to produce the same winding modes if we identify the parameters $\sigma=2 m$, so that the mass of the fermions is naturally related to the open string chemical potential.
+In subsection~\ref{cylinderpartition}, we discussed the same limit in the Liouville theory side that again decouples higher windings.
+The Liouville and MQM limits turn out to produce exactly the same winding modes if we identify the parameters $\sigma=2 m$, so that the mass of the fermions is naturally related to the open string chemical potential.
 This leads to the identification of ${\tilde{t}}$ in terms of string theory parameters as \be {\tilde{t}}= N_f \mu^{R/2} \mu_B^{-R}\, . \ee This analogy can be extended further for all the higher winding modes.
-A further check of the matching $\sigma=2 m$ goes through the relation between the ZZ and FZZT branes described in~\ref{ZZFZZTrelation} for $\sigma =i(n_1 + n_2)$.
-The matrix model parameter $e^{-\beta m}$ describing the winding mode fugacity becomes then $e^{-i \beta(n_1+n_2)/2}$ which for the $(1,1)$ brane corresponds precicely to the parameter $q = e^{- i \beta}$ of the inverted oscillator.
+A further check of the matching $\sigma=2 m$ (for finite $\sigma$) goes through the relation between the ZZ and FZZT branes described in~\ref{ZZFZZTrelation} when $\sigma =i(n_1 + n_2)$.
+The matrix model parameter $e^{-\beta m}$ describing the winding mode fugacity becomes then $e^{-i \beta(n_1+n_2)/2}$ which for the $(1,1)$ brane corresponds precicely to the parameter $q = e^{- i \beta}$ of the inverted oscillator and hence the single FZZT brane partition becomes that of a single ZZ brane.
+It is also easy to check that this also holds for $N_f$ FZZT fundamentals/anti-fundamentals in \eqref{fullpartitionfunctionabstract} up to the fact that instead of having an adjoint representation, we describe all the reps contained in the tensor product $F \otimes \bar F$.